 Appendices B, C and D of the BAM set out the circumstances where each of the streamlined assessment modules can be used to assess a proposal and the specific assessment requirements.
 Streamlined assessment modules cannot be used to assess clearing within areas mapped by the NSW Biodiversity Values Map.

-One streamlined assessment module are applicable to this assessment: Streamlined Assessment Module - Planted Native Vegetation (Appendix D of the BAM).
+Two (2) streamlined assessment modules are applicable to this assessment: the Streamlined Assessment Module - Small Area (Appendix C of the BAM), and Streamlined Assessment Module - Planted Native Vegetation (Appendix D of the BAM).